ros2-gbp/ros2-gbp-github-org/ADMIN.md

 `github_membership` resources will be created for each individual member of the ros2-gbp organization.

 `github_team_membership` and `github_team_repository` resources are created within the `release_team` module.
-These will be created or destroyed whenever repositories are added or removed from a release team.
+These will be created or destroyed whenever members or repositories are added or removed from a release team.